Banani-Rath/azure-devops-server-docs-pr/docs/command-line/tfssecurity-cmd.md

     Done.

 <a id="gc"></a>

 ### /gc: Create a project-level group

 Use **/gc** at a command prompt to create a project-level group.
 To create a project-level group from the user interface, see <span sdata="link"> Manage users or groups </span>.

 	tfssecurity /gc Scope GroupName [GroupDescription] [/collection:CollectionURL]

-#### Required Permissions
+#### Prerequisites

 To use the **/gc** command, you must have the Edit Project-Level Information permission for that project set to Allow.
-For more information, see <span sdata="link"> Permission reference for Team Foundation Server </span>.
+For more information, see <span sdata="link"> Permission reference for Azure DevOps Server </span>.

 #### Parameters